HirenBaseOne/SalesOutreachAutomation/README.md

 # {{crew_name}} Crew

-Welcome to the {{crew_name}} Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the {{crew_name}} Crew project, powered by [SenAI](https://sensai-consulting.com).
+This template is designed to automate email campaigns, responses and communication across different modalities

 ## Installation